Core Rules

 • 10: Walloped.
 You are Deprived until you rest for a few hours.
 Afterwards, add 1d6 to your Guard.

 • 11: Out of action.
-You are are Deprived and will die in an hour if you don’t get immediate attention.
+You are Deprived and will die in an hour if you don’t get immediate attention.
 Upon recovery, roll 2d6.
 If the total is higher than your max Guard, take the new result.
 Otherwise, increase it by 1.

 • 12: Doomed.
 You should’ve died from that one.
 The next time you fail a Critical Damage save, you die horribly.
 If you pass, roll 3d6.
 If the total is higher than your max Guard, take the new result.